mozilla/experimenter/app/experimenter/docs/adrs/0001-create-new-nimbus-application.md

     - 100% unit testing coverage across Python/JS/TS
     - Automated Selenium Integration tests for frontend
     - Continuous Deployment
+  - Dynamic Risk Mitigation
+    - There have been several cases where risk will need to set on different path for mitigation (partner involved, new metrics needed, new targeting needed).
+The goal is 100% to move to lighter weight/no review whenever possible - but kick the ones that need more hands-on into that flow.

 - Cons
   - Existing workflow/UI not applicable
+    - The existing workflow and UI is designed around a highly managed experimentation design process with multiple coordinators and sign-offs required, in which an additional set of tools is required for the actual launch and management of experiments.
+It is also, for the most part, based around the Firefox Desktop release management process.
+Nimbus is intended to manage the whole process from experiment design to launch to monitoring, with a lighter-weight peer review process, in which individuals creating experiments are more responsible for the entire life cycle and viability of their own experiments.
   - Some database schemas require refactoring to isolate Normandy and Nimbus concerns
   - Careful consideration that adding Nimbus features does not disturb existing functionality
   - Lack of static typing (mypy can be added with effort)